ghodulik95/chromebook-nautilus-desktop/README.md

 1. Flip into tablet mode.
 You should get a notification and you can confirm the keyboard is disabled and re-enabled when you exit tablet mode.
 2. Open Chrome (or your preferred browser) normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen.
 You should see little arrow navigations for back/forward/refresh in browsers.
 (If you are using a browser I did not add support for, adding support is very easy by following instructions in the comments of `~/.config/touchegg/touchegg.conf`.
 You can also easily disable the animations here.)
 3. Test brightness and volume keys.
-(The volume keys should still be responsive even without connected to Bluetooth.
-This should still be responsive without having a Bluetooth device connected.)
+(The volume keys should still be responsive even without a connected Bluetooth device.)
 4. Confirm the "lock" key actually is "Delete".
 	- (This is not standard ChromeOS functionality, but I made an assumption that most Linux users would prefer to have a Delete key, which is otherwise not present on the keyboard.
 If you prefer a lock/sleep behavior, there is guidance on how to do that in the comments of `.config/keyboardmapping/.Xmodmap`)
 5. Test bluetooth headset audio toggle (Ctrl+Alt+h if using default keymapping).
+Without a Bluetooth device connected, you should still see a "No Bluetooth Headset found" notification.
 6. If using the detect-webcam script, you can test with `guvcview -d /dev/webcam` (requires installing guvcview).
 If the camera opens with no additional prompting, the symlink worked.
 	+ Note that `cheese` and `ffplay` did not seem to cooperate with specifying devices at command line, so if you test with these, it may appear the symlink did not work.
 This is why I recommend testing with `guvcview`.
 7. Test that the window manage key captures a screenshot to clipboard.
 There should be a quick notification.